 You may need to use a slightly stronger cleaner for tough stains, but always test it in an inconspicuous area first.
 With a bit of care and patience, you can easily clean off the tile and enjoy your new tile backsplash for years to come.

-Installing a tile backsplash in your kitchen is an easy way to update the look of your home without doing a complete renovation.
+Installing a tile backsplash in your kitchen is an easy way to update the look of your home without doing a full kitchen remodeling project.
 With our guide, it’s something you can do yourself with just a few basic materials and some simple instructions.

 So before you call in the professionals, measure the area you want to tile and gather the supplies you will need.
 Then follow our step-by-step guide and see how easy it is to create a beautiful new backsplash for your kitchen.